MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/samples/Using-Format-Commands-to-Change-Output-View.md

 Although the `Format-List` command is useful for showing detail, if you want an overview of output that includes many items, a simpler tabular view is often more useful.

-## Using Format-Table for Tabular Output
+## Using Format-Table for tabular output

 If you use the `Format-Table` cmdlet with no property names specified to format the output of the `Get-Process` command, you get exactly the same output as you do without a `Format` cmdlet.
 By